sevenval/flat-docs/reference/functions/decrypt.md

 The optional parameter `passphrase` is the passphrase for decrypting an encrypted private key (default `""`).
 For an unencrypted private key the `passphrase` should be omitted or `""`.

-The function returns a string with the decrypted data.
+The function returns the decrypted data as a string.

 ## Example